vishdutt/Couch-Trader/README.md

 [Portfolio Management]
 *Live coin tracker
-  -Custom python scrypt that updates an excel worksheet on an hourly or minute basis -store all ticker information in time series database for multiple coins -Powered by Cryptocompare API and Exchange API *Wallet net value
+  - Custom python scrypt that updates an excel worksheet on an hourly or minute basis
+  - store all ticker information in time series database for multiple coins
+  - Powered by Cryptocompare API and Exchange API *Wallet net value
-  -CCXT API
+  - CCXT API
-  -or use Exchange API for secure connection (requires API Key) *Sync balances from exchanges
+  - or use Exchange API for secure connection (requires API Key) *Sync balances from exchanges
-  -CCXT API
+  - CCXT API
-  -Or use Exchange API for secure connection (requires API KEY)
+  - Or use Exchange API for secure connection (requires API KEY)

 [Technical Analysis]
 *Tradingview Charting library API implementation for viewing only